At 4 months old, you might feel like you’ve got this sleeping thing nailed… or it might be a hot mess.

 How to get a 4-month-old on a sleep schedule

-At 4 months old, your little peanut is still very young, so it’s up to you whether you want to start some kind of sleep training to help your little one nod off.
+At 4 months old, your little peanut is still very young, so It’s up to you if you want to go with the flow or try and establish a more consistent routine.

 One way some moms might start introducing a more structured sleep schedule is to wake their baby at the same time every day, so you start your day with predictability.

 This can help establish a morning routine, which may come in especially handy if you have older children to get to school or are heading back to work.

 How long should a 4 month old wake window be?

 Basically, this is the amount of time your babe is awake between naps and is a nifty way to prevent an overtired (read: cranky) baby.

 Whether you decide on a strict wake-up time or not, 4-month-old sleep schedules tend to work off wake windows rather than specific times for bedtime or naps.

 The average 4 month wake windows are about 90 minutes to two hours, however, some babies may need slightly longer wake windows in order to sleep well.

 As baby grows and develops, so will their wake window – expanding from the blink-and-you-miss-it interludes of those early weeks to 120 minute of engagement time.

 But aiming for baby to embrace the average 4 month wake window is a great starting point to encourage better sleep.